gocd/developer.go.cd/17.11.0/6/go_plugins_basics.md

 Every plugin is provided with a [com.thoughtworks.go.plugin.api.logging.Logger](../resources/javadoc/14.4.0/com/thoughtworks/go/plugin/api/logging/Logger.html) that can be used by the plugins.
 API documentation provides more details on the functionality.

 Each plugin will have a separate log file corresponding to it.
-The log file name is of the format **plugin-*plugin-id*.log** The plugin log files will be in the same directory as the Go server log.
+The log file name is of the format **plugin-*plugin-id*.log** The plugin log files will be in the same directory as the GoCD server log.

 The default logging level for the plugin is set to INFO.
 Users can override the default value by setting system property **'plugin.pluginId\_placeholder.log.level'** to the required logging level.
 For example, to set the logging level to WARN for plugin with id 'yum-poller', system property **'plugin.yum-poller.log.level'** should be set to WARN.